Pre-Teen & Teen Counseling in

 Growing up is both exciting and scary!
 Adolescents are constantly influenced by their interactions with friends, family, media, culture, and our society as a whole.

 Today’s world presents a variety of unique pressures for teens and stressors for parents, especially with the prevalence of social media and modern technology.
 With technological advances, teens are now facing unique situations that adults have difficulty relating to such as cyber bullying and “sexting”.
 Because of these virtual challenges, parents need to be more involved than ever through providing unconditional love and support coupled with stability and structure.

 Parenting during the pre-teen and teenage years can be one of the toughest jobs ever!
 Parents worry constantly about how their teens will develop, whether they will make the right choices, and what kind of a person they will grow up to be.
 The parental job is 24/7 with no potential raise for a job well done.
 Most parents won’t feel appreciated until many years down the road.
 This full-time job can be extremely frustrating, exhausting, and discouraging at times.
 Although parents may have the best of intentions, sometimes their strategies aren’t as effective as they would like and can even make matters worse.
 Parents do the best they can and it’s important to recognize when they need additional support.

 You Don't Have to Do This Alone, Let Us Help...

 If you're struggling with your pre-teen or teen, counseling can help you discover positive ways to reconnect with your teen.
 You deserve to have a healthy relationship with your teen and peaceful home environment!

 Call us today at 954-391-5305 to speak with one of our therapists for a free 15 minute consultation.
 We are currently accepting new clients at our beautiful Fort Lauderdale and Coral Springs offices.
-We are also offering telehealth on our secure, HIPAA compliant platform.
+We are also offering telehealth across the state of Florida on our secure, HIPAA compliant platform.